 Working abroad sounds like an adventure to many people.
-However, job search in South Africa requires more than just the obvious South Africa CV with South Africa cover letter writing and translation, it requires thorough preparation.
+However, a job search in South Africa requires more than just the obvious South Africa CV with South Africa cover letter writing and translation, it requires thorough preparation.
 You will experience problems that probably did not even come to your mind when you decided to get jobs in South Africa.

 Do not take too lightly the influence a job in South Africa can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to South Africa are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 You should exercise a high degree of caution due to violence in the country experiencing a deteriorating security situation.

 High levels of criminal activity, as well as demonstrations, protests and occasional illegal roadblocks, remain a concern throughout the country.
 In recent years, the South African authorities have carried out a number of investigations and operations against drug-related crimes and terrorist networks.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Annual vacation: The majority of South Africans take annual vacations during school holidays.

 - 6 December of the previous year - 13 January